delta-io/delta/PROTOCOL.md

 double| 8-byte double-precision floating-point numbers boolean| `true` or `false` binary| A sequence of binary data. date| A calendar date, represented as a year-month-day triple without a timezone.
-Stored as a 4 bytes incrementing count of days where day 0 is 1970-01-01.
+0 prepresents 1970-01-01.
 Negative numbers represent earlier days.
 Range: 0001-01-01 to 9999-12-31. timestamp| Microsecond precision timestamp without a timezone.

 ### Struct Type